AngelikaChalapko/React-TeamLead-Position-Close/README.md

 React Team Lead.
 FinTech.
 Robo-advice wealth management platform.
 Full-stack team.
 New York-based client.

 http://careers.insart.com/
-## About Our Clien - AdvisorEngine:
+## About Our Client - AdvisorEngine:

 Wealth management platform for financial advisors and investors Used by dozens of thousands of financial advisors